kevinheavey/solana-bankrun/README.md

 you'll be familiar with `bankrun`, since that's what it uses under the hood.

-For those unfamiliar, `bankrun` and `solana-program-test` work by spinning up a lightweight `BanksServer` that's like an RPC but much faster, and creating a `BanksClient` to talk to the server.
+For those unfamiliar, `bankrun` and `solana-program-test` work by spinning up a lightweight `BanksServer` that's like an RPC node but much faster, and creating a `BanksClient` to talk to the server.
 This author thought `solana-program-test` was a boring name, so he chose ``bankrun`` instead (you're running Solana [Banks](https://github.com/solana-labs/solana/blob/master/runtime/src/bank.rs)).